lavary/laravel-menu/README.md

 $reds = $menu->whereColor('red', true);
 ```

-This will give all items which color red and their decsendants.
+This will give all items with color red and their decsendants.

 ## Referring to Menu Instances